 For more about Judith, go to judithshangold.com

 Thursday 1:30 pm - 4:30 pm SOLD OUT

-7080 No skills required Simply Fabulous Clothing Design for Rigid Heddle and Other Weavers
+7080 No skills required Weave Simply Fabulous Clothing on a Rigid Heddle or other Loom

 The session will start with a slide presentation on working with rectangles, simple loom shaping, seaming, and adding knit elements to create easy-to-wear garments that require minimal cutting and sewing.
 We will discuss good cloth, and how to design fabrics with pizazz on rigid-heddle and multi-shaft looms.
 Garments will be available to touch, examine, and try on.

 Friday 8:30 am - 11:30 am

 Learn to paint with yarn using tapestry techniques.
 We usually think of tapestries as densely woven, weft-faced weaves used for wall hangings and rugs.
 The same techniques can be used with finer yarns and balanced weaves, however, to create textiles suitable for clothing and accessories.